Buom01/meteor-breadcrumb-plugin/README.md

 * Flow-Router >=2.0
 * Meteor >1.0

-# Compatibility

-* works out of the box with bootstrap3
-* use the pre existing template or use your own

 # Installation

 Use `meteor add buom01:flow-router-breadcrumb` to add the package to your meteor app